X-Ray Properties of AGN in Brightest Cluster Galaxies. I.A Systematic Study of the Chandra Archive in the $0.2<z<0.3$

 Keeping in mind the limited statistics, we discuss here some implications for the accretion and feedback mode tied to the SMBHs at the center of BCGs and the associated phenomenology in the X-ray and radio bands.
 As introduced in \S\ref{s:intro}, the maintenance mode of AGN feedback occurs via mechanical injection of energy (\citealt{McNamara:2012} for a review).
-Ultrafast AGN outflows and/or relativistic jets are launched within the inner 100 gravitational radii from the SMBH, as shown by high-quality X-ray data \citep[e.g.][]{2015Nardini} and confirmed by general-relativistic MHD simulations (see \citealt{Sadowski:2017} and references within).
-Such simulations imply that below a few percent of the Eddington rate, the radiative power is expected to be lower than the kinetic input (see also \citealt{2013Russell}).
+Ultrafast AGN outflows and/or relativistic jets are launched within the inner 100 gravitational radii from the SMBH, as shown by high-quality X-ray data \citep[e.g.][]{2015Nardini} and confirmed by general-relativistic magnetohydrodynamics (MHD) simulations (see \citealt{Sadowski:2017} and references within).
+Such simulations imply that below a few percent of the Eddington rate, the radiative power is expected to be fewer than the kinetic input (see also \citealt{2013Russell}).
 Consistently with this picture, we find that less than 20\% of BCGs are X-ray bright with a cutoff near $10^{43}$ erg s$^{-1}$ in the low-z bin.
 Therefore, only a handful of sources appear to approach the radiatively efficient regime.
 We thus expect mechanical feedback to dominate over radiative feedback (radiation pressure or Compton heating) also in our sample.
-Note {\bf that the total power} AGN outburst in clusters can reach $\sim10^{45}$\,erg\,s$^{-1}$, as observed \citep{2015Hlavacek-Larrondo} and predicted by simulations (e.g., \citealt{2012Gaspari}), thereby our nuclear X-ray luminosities may be 100\,-\,1000 times lower than the maximal injected AGN power. {\bf In this framework, the investigation of the nuclear luminosity of BCG at higher redshift may be key to constrain the switching of the feedback mode from mechanical to radiatively-efficient, as already suggested by \citet{2013aHlavacek-Larrondo} for clusters with clear cavities in the ICM.} Radiative feedback is indeed expected to increase at higher redshift due to the progressively smaller halos and SMBH masses, and hence larger Eddington ratios.
+Note {\bf that the total power} AGN outburst in clusters can reach $\sim10^{45}$\,erg\,s$^{-1}$, as observed \citep{2015Hlavacek-Larrondo} and predicted by simulations (e.g., \citealt{2012Gaspari}), thereby our nuclear X-ray luminosities may be 100\,-\,1000 times lower than the maximal injected AGN power. {\bf In this framework, the investigation of the nuclear luminosity of BCG at higher redshift may be key to constrain the switching of the feedback mode from mechanical to radiatively efficient, as has been suggested by \citet{2013aHlavacek-Larrondo} for clusters with clear cavities in the ICM.} Radiative feedback is indeed expected to increase at higher redshift due to the halos are progressively smaller and SMBH masses are progressively smaller, and hence Eddington ratios are larger.